St. Pete’s last ‘John Doe’ homicide victim identified after 46 years through DNA technology

 The backstory:

-Bradshaw and an associate, Jack Roy Davis, were staying at the Siesta Motel on 34th Street when both were shot in the head, according to detectives.
+Bradshaw and an associate, Jack Roy Davis, were staying at the location that used to be the Siesta Motel on 34th Street when both were shot in the head, according to detectives.

 While Davis was identified immediately, Bradshaw remained a mystery.

-For years, investigators relied on an artist’s rendering and a photo of a unique Italian horn pendant the victim was wearing, hoping someone would recognize him.
-The trail eventually went cold in April 1980.
+For years, investigators relied on an artist’s rendering and a photo of a unique Italian horn pendant the victim was wearing, hoping someone would recognize him, but the trail eventually went cold.

-In 2010, investigators removed Bradshaw's body from the grave to gather evidence, but technology at the time did not yield a name.
+In 2010, investigators removed Bradshaw's body from the grave and his remains were stored at the medical examiner's office to gather evidence, but technology at the time did not yield a name.

 The shooting suspects, Kyle Watson and his girlfriend, David Ann Thomas, were quickly identified after the murders, but the case took a bizarre turn before St. Pete detectives could make an arrest.